LudicMindStudio/RoadAheadTeamVault/Art Documents/Images/Map_sketches/Dolphin Bay (Eastern side).md

-Ill be going over some main points about the map design and using reference images to better illustrate my ideas.
+Ill be going over some main points about this map and using reference images to better illustrate my ideas.
 ![[IMG_2191.jpg]]

  Anything can be added or removed, if you have any feedback feel free to let me know!
-  Any finer details that we would need to further fill up space can be focused on later (for example: small plants, light posts, flowers etc.) But for now we can focus on the main assets.
+Any finer details that we would need, to further fill up space, can be focused on later (for example: small plants, light posts, flowers etc.) But for now we can focus on the main assets.

 **Sea wall**
 ![[IMG_5702 1.jpg]]
-The sea wall should mostly be on the same level as the town, with plenty of space for NPCs to walk alongside it.
-The botto
+The sea wall should mostly be on the same level as the town, lined with light posts and plenty of space for NPCs to walk alongside the top.
+The bottom part will be more rocky- supported by bigger rocks/boulders.
+It will connect to sand tiles which will then connect to the sea.

 **The Bridge**
 ![[IMG_5738.jpg]]This is the idea I had for bridge design, as well as the fishing area. (could also add birds resting on top of the logs if we want to).